ZubairGhouri3049/MD-Simulation-Scripts-and-Files-Cotton-Self-Pruning/README.md

 MD Simulation files for Scientific Publication of "Competitive Interplay of Cotton SELF PRUNING, FLOWERING LOCUS T, and FLOWERING LOCUS D Proteins Governing Indeterminate Flowering"

-This repository contains all the files following the protocol of simulation for our Paper.
+This repository contains all the files following the protocol of simulation for our research article.

 It contains:
 1. CMD commands file for Gromacs